Kelsey Waldon

 Kelsey Waldon is an American country singer and songwriter.
-She has released four EPs and six full albums, the most recent being "No Regular Dog" released on August 12, 2022.
+She has released four EPs and six full albums, the most recent being "Every Ghost" released on June 20, 2025.

 Early life

 Waldon was born in Ballard County, Kentucky, and raised in the rural Western Kentucky town Monkey's Eyebrow, Kentucky.
 Waldon's family roots in the Bluegrass State date back over ten generations, from tobacco farmers to cattle raisers, and some of her first jobs were in farming and planting tobacco.

 She picked up the guitar at age 13 to deal with her parents' divorce, and continued to use music as an outlet throughout her teenage years.
 After high school, instead of pursuing a college degree, Waldon moved to Nashville, Tennessee to see if she could make it in the music industry.
 She picked up any small gigs she could find, and continued to insert herself in the Nashville community.
 After two years she decided to enroll in Belmont University majoring in songwriting and music business so that she could learn more about the music industry.